 Comport and Francis found a play called Happy Family as a jumping-off point for the story, but neither actually liked the play.

 The movie – a mix of psycho horror and pitch-black comedy – retains only the four principal characters’ names and the idea that they bring men home to participate in a role-playing game.

 The title was shortened to just Girly for release in America.

-Watch out for an appearance by the beautiful but ultimately tragic Imogen Hassall, a classically trained actress who could never quite shake off her glamour girl reputation and committed suicide aged 38 in 1980.
-Michael Ripper also pops up in a cameo appearance as a zoo keeper.
+Watch out for an appearance by the beautiful but ultimately tragic Imogen Hassall, a classically trained actress who could never quite shake off her glamour girl reputation and took her own life aged 38 in 1980.
+Michael Ripper also pops up in a cameo appearance as a zookeeper.